Useful updates from the shared services centre for schools and academies.

 From Thursday 6 April 2017 new legislation entitled 'Off Payroll Working in the Public Sector' moves responsibility for deciding if a worker is self-employed or should be treated as an employee (for income tax and National Insurance (NI) purposes) to the public sector authority (the council).

 Schools are responsible for confirming the status of their employees, specifically whether they meet the definition of self-employed status or should be paid through the payroll system and guidance is attached to this page entitled 'IR35 - Employment Status Guidance for Schools'.

 The external contractors request form should be used to set up an individual on the payroll who is classed as an 'employee' for income tax and NI purposes.
 The external contractors claim form should be completed to request payment for the individual.
-These forms are attached to the Shared Services Centre forms page.
+Please see Shared Services Centre forms.

 It is important if you have any queries with regard to the status of employees within your school that you refer to the HMRC or contact the Shared Services Centre as appropriate.